Tepsi/TicTacToe/src/readme/readme.txt

 	OO solution
 	BOARD
 		has	fields
+			nextPlayer

 - BACKLOG
 	- create Board

 - TEST CASES
 	- an empty board should have all fields empty		✔
+	- an empty board should have next player = X		🛠